 Mix in egg and vanilla extract and scrape down the sides and bottom of the bowl.
-Mix flour, cornstarch, baking powder and salt in a medium bowl and add slowly to the wet ingredients on low speed until combined.
+Mix flour, cornstarch, baking soda and salt in a medium bowl and add slowly to the wet ingredients on low speed until combined.

 Add the chocolate chips and macadamia nuts and mix until well distributed.
 Cover the dough tightly with plastic wrap and chill for at least 1 hour and up to 4 days.